disclaimer

 • Evidence of rehabilitation.

-The power to grant or refuse an expungement request lies in the hands of the Connecticut Board.
+The power to grant or refuse an expungement request lies in the hands of the Connecticut Board, according to Chapter 961a of the Connecticut Criminal Procedure Code.

 Is Expungement the Same as Sealing Court Records in Connecticut?